Tag Archives: video game

 Disclaimer

-I was sent a free copy of AFFRAID to review for my blog.
+I was sent a free copy of Asgard’s Fall — Viking Survivors to review for my blog.
 While I am very grateful for the opportunity, I won’t let it sway my opinions.
-This will be my honest review.
+This game is still in Early access, so I will try to be a bit more lenient than normal.

 Shameless Self-Promotions